 It seems like an awfully large amount of chili but this is meant to be intensively red and spicy.
 Actually you will be surprised that the outcome is not overly spicy like you think.
 This soup is NOT going to numb your senses.
 I promise.

-Tip: If you want suicidal heat to knock yourself out, add some cayenne pepper.
+If you want an extra heat to knock yourself out, add some cayenne pepper.
 That will bring a plenty of extra heat to the soup.
 This might help relieve cold symptoms like nasal congestion.
 It always helped me.

 Add the cabbage and onion and continue to saute until they are softened, about 2-3 minutes.